-- f) the African Union, through an oversight and policy review role with particular attention to common positions in relation to the interventions, binding obligations and measures negotiated in the global plastics treaty and alignment of trade arrangement on plastics - g) private sector and financial sources through articulating requirements for a stable investment climate, policy coherence and effective cooperation with and between public actors - h) NGOs have a key role to play in fostering awareness, acting as a 'watchdog' on performance, providing independent assessments, articulating the needs of informal waste collectors and ensuring that actions take due account of broader environmental and social dimensions.
+- c) the Nairobi Convention through fostering national commitments on actions to combat MPP, including through considering establishing norms of behaviour and performance on MPP within the existing LBS protocol and backstopping the creation of the required scientific advice - d) financial institutions, through contributing to the development of a regional financing architecture which can bring major investment requirements to scale - e) the Economic Commission for Africa (ECA), through providing a coordinating and advisory role on the action plan and bridging the environmental, economic and social components.111 - f) the UN Environment Programme (UNEP), through advisory and support services, particularly on the environmental dimensions of MPP, on the proposed 'plastics treaty' and on other international initiatives. - g) the African Union, through an oversight and policy review role with particular attention to common positions in relation to the interventions, binding obligations and measures negotiated in the global plastics treaty and alignment of trade arrangement on plastics - h) private sector and financial sources through articulating requirements for a stable investment climate, policy coherence and effective cooperation with and between public actors - i) NGOs have a key role to play in fostering awareness, acting as a 'watchdog' on performance, providing independent assessments, articulating the needs of informal waste collectors and ensuring that actions take due account of broader environmental and social dimensions.